 Within the United States, every year, 44,000 people kill themselves. (https://afsp.org/about-suicide/suicide-statistics/) How many of those made a decision, consciously or unconsciously, to “reject” help from modern psychological and pharmaceutical therapy?
 What of those mass shootings with the killing of innocent men, women, and children?
 Why aren’t these mentally ill perpetrators reaching for help?
 Also, as a result of neuroplasticity, every person has the neurological capacity to change and develop new interpretations of and responses to his or her environmental stimuli.
 The irreverence of this biological wonder is demonstrated within the U.S.A.’s criminal “justice” system.
 What is going wrong with mental wellness in the U.S.?
 Can the mental health community do better?
 What are modern psychological and pharmaceutical therapies missing?

 The thesis of this paper is that emotions are perceptions of physiological biochemistry states and that these physiological biochemical states of the body are a product of cognition neural networks stimulating areas of the brain that in turn produce the changes in biochemistry.
-Since emotions are a perception of state of physical being precipitated by cognition, emotions cannot aberrant and destructive emotions” are but a reflection of the true prime mover, cognition.
+Since emotions are a perception of a state of physical being precipitated by cognition, “aberrant and destructive emotions” are but a reflection of the true prime mover, cognition.
 And, cognitive activities can be extremely aberrant and destructive.
 It is cognition that must be managed by understanding the significance and meanings of emotional perceptions. (ref.
 1-1, 1-2, 1-3, 1-4, 1-5, 1-6, 1-7, 1-8)

-That is the message I wish to convey.
 I believe there is enough argument of logic to foster a much-needed academic discussion.
-Until such a time occurs, much can be accomplished by just understanding the arguments within this discussion and applying the principles of symbiotic psychology to everyday, mundane events in life.
-This paper is free and open knowledge.
-It is ‘copylefted’ to promote a new wave of understandings within the symbiotic relationships between cognition, physiological biochemistry, emotions, and consciousness.
+Until such a time occurs, much can be individually accomplished by just understanding the arguments within this discussion and applying the principles of symbiotic psychology to everyday, mundane events in life.
+This paper is my effort to promote a new wave of understandings within the symbiotic relationships between cognition, physiological biochemistry, emotions, and consciousness.

 1-1: Johnson-Laird, P.N., Mancini, F., Gangemi, A. A Hyper-Emotion Theory of Psychological Illnesses.
 Retrieved from http://psycnet.apa.org/record/2006-12689-005